perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 7.11 A person acting as proxy may only do so for one Committee member per meeting.

-7.12 A person acting as proxy cannot nominate a further proxy, the vote may only return to the Committee member.
+7.12 A person acting as proxy cannot nominate a further proxy, the proxy may only return to the Committee member.

 7.13 A person acting as proxy may not act as proxy for the same Committee member for more than one consecutive meeting.

 ## 8.0 How money contributed to the Fund will be used

-8.1 Money from the Fund is paid by the Secretary of TPF to individuals or organizations as recommended by the Committee.
+8.1 Money from the Fund is paid by the Treasurer of TPF to individuals or organizations as recommended by the Committee.

 8.2 Payments are to be made after a Proposal has been made to the Committee and approved by them.